Top Ten Outdoor Activities in Takahama

 Resting on a small peninsula, Shiroyama Park is a popular recreational spot for locals and visitors.
 The park’s adjacent hills conceal winding forested paths, perfect for leisurely strolls, as well as observation points looking out onto the surrounding waters which are ideal for swimming, paddle-boarding, snorkeling and fishing.
 Between the hills lies a grassy open space that makes for a perfect spot for day camping.

-With its shallow turquoise waters and beautiful sandy beaches, Takahama is one of the most stunning yet often overlooked swimming destinations along the Sea of Japan.
-The town is home to several beaches, including the Blue Flag-certified Wada Beach on Takahama’s eastern edge, with its rows of beach huts serving food and drinks; Shiroyama Beach, a short walk from Takahama Station; and Ebisu Beach to the west, where you can BBQ anywhere on the beach.
+With its shallow turquoise waters and beautiful sandy beaches, Takahama is one of the most stunning — yet often overlooked — swimming destinations along the Sea of Japan.
+The town is home to several unique beaches, each with its own character.
+On the eastern edge, the Blue Flag-certified Wada Beach is famous for its clean water and rows of colorful beach huts serving up fresh food and cold drinks.
+Just a short walk from Takahama Station, Shiroyama Beach offers convenience and breathtaking views of the coastline.
+And over to the west, Ebisu Beach is a local favorite where you’re free to fire up a BBQ right on the sand.
+Whether you want to relax, swim, or grill by the sea, Takahama’s beaches have something for everyone.

 There’s nothing quite like camping by the beach, falling asleep under a starry sky to the soothing sounds of ocean waves.
 Takahama offers several well-maintained campsites, many just steps away from the shore.
 Among the most popular are the Wada and Angels Campsites.
 For more seclusion, try Hirose Campground that rests in the scenic Uchiura area.